Money Saving Challenges You Need To Start TODAY!

-Money saving challenges are a great way to reset your budget and get yourself back on track.
+Money-saving challenges are a great way to reset your budget and get back on track.
 It will help you stop spending money you don’t have and help you save money.
-It is important to do a budget reset from time to time, especially when you have not been sticking to the budget.
-A money saving challenge will have you saving money money in a short amount of time!
+It is essential to do a budget reset from time to time, mainly when you have not been sticking to the budget.
+A money-saving challenge will have you saving money in a short amount of time!
 Here is a list of money-saving challenges to help you get started!

 In order to have long-term success with saving money, you need to have a budget.
 For help with your budget, check out How to Make a Budget and Stick to It!

 This particular money-saving challenge is the most popular!
 A no-spend challenge is a great way to STOP SPENDING MONEY!
 This challenge can be different spans of time.
-It could be 1-2 weeks, a month, 6 months, and a few people have done a YEAR!
-A year is probably a bit extreme for most people but a month or less is very doable.
+It could be 1-2 weeks, a month, or six months, and a few people have done a YEAR!
+A year is probably a bit extreme for most people, but a month or less is very doable.

-A no-spend challenge is where you do not spending any money.
+A no-spend challenge is where you do not spend any money.
 You still have to pay your regular bills but nothing extra.
 There is NO eating out, entertainment, or spending money.

 Here are 30 Clever Tips for a No Spend Challenge.
 These tips will help you serve a no-spend challenge.
 The biggest thing about getting through a no-spend challenge is preparing for it.